anushree-a/twitclone/ReadMe.md

 ## System Requirements:

-While building this application, I have used
+To this application, I have used
 1. Python 3.6.3
 2. Django 2.1.5